JoergOstertag/openhab-addons/bundles/org.openhab.binding.mqtt.tasmota/README.md

 # TasmotaMQTTBinding Binding

-This binding is for discovering and handling devices Flased with [Tasmota Firmware](https://tasmota.github.io/docs/)
+This binding is for discovering and handling devices flashed with [Tasmota Firmware](https://tasmota.github.io/docs/)

 ## Supported Things